 Finding: Future development of the site will be required to conform to the development standards of the CR (Retail Commercial) zone, including minimum landscaping and setback requirements.
 The subject property abuts Wallace Road NW and is surrounded by an area already designated "Commercial" and zoned CO (Commercial Office) and CR (Retail Commercial).
-Between the subject property and the adjacent properties to the west that are designated "Single Family Residential," a multi-family housing development meeting the multi-family design review standards and guidelines of SRC Chapter 702 is under construction on property designated "Commercial" and zoned CO (Commercial Office).
-If the subject property is developed with a multi-family use, rather than the retail use indicated on the preliminary plan, the multi-family design review standards and guidelines of SRC Chapter 702 will also apply to the development.
+Between the subject property and the adjacent properties to the west that are designated "Single Family Residential," a multi-family housing development meeting the multi-family design review standards and guidelines of SRC Chapter 702 is under construction on property is developed with a multi-family use, rather than the retail use indicated on the preliminary plan, the multi-family design review standards and guidelines of SRC Chapter 302 will also apply to the development.
 The proposed commercial designation is consistent with this policy.